Bee Movie Game

 Bee Movie Game is a video game based on the DreamWorks-animated movie Bee Movie.
 The game was released on October 30, 2007.
 Beenox developed the Xbox 360, PlayStation 2, and Microsoft Windows versions of the game, Smart Bomb Interactive developed the Wii version, and Vicarious Visions developed the Nintendo DS version.
 As Barry B. Benson, players take on an adventure to save the bees' production of honey through New York City.
 Players get to experience Barry's life within the hive and navigate their way around the world from the feature film using many techniques.
 Players can drive through the city using race cars, scooters, taxicabs, and trucks.
 Players can "fly" Barry at high speed through the sky.
 Using the Pollinator, players can Blast through obstacles or they can Buzz to cause a chain reaction.
 Players get to Stop Time by using Barry's bee reflexes.
-The video game features 2-person multiplayer mini games.
+The video game features 2-person multiplayer minigames.
 Jerry Seinfeld, John Goodman, Patrick Warburton, and Tress MacNeille reprise their voices from the movie in this game.